Magikcraft/magik-scriptcraft-localhost/README.md

 * We have added a file watcher, which automatically reloads the ScriptCraft engine, whenever you add or update any file in `/scriptcraft/`.
 See `./scriptcraft/plugins/magikcraft/watchReload.js`
 * This is straight up ScriptCraft, so all the documentation here is valid: https://github.com/walterhiggins/ScriptCraft/
 * Happy hacking!

+## Contributing

+Feel free to fork this repo.
+If you make something cool, we'd love to check it out.
+Here is the process:

+* Fork the develop branch
+* Make your changes/additions
+* Make a Pull Request.

+Also, you can always email me to chat more: tim@magikcraft.io

+## Git Helper scripts

+We added a couple of git helper scripts, to help localhost dev:

+* `./git-clean.sh` - this will discard all changes and added files outside the `./scriptcraft` dir.
+This is helpful because Minecraft, when running, adds and changes a bunch of random files, which we don't want to commit.
+For best results, when you want to commit your magik scriptcraft JS scripts, stop Minecraft, run `./git-clean.sh`, then when you run `git status` you will only see your changes in the `./scriptcraft` dir.